DataDog/integrations-extras/README.md

 - `rake lint`: Lint your code for potential errors
 - `rake ci:run[my_integration]`: Run the tests that you have created in your `test_my_integration.py` file.
 - `rake ci:run[default]`: Run the tests you have written in addition to some additional generic tests we have written.

+Travis CI will automatically run tests when you create a pull request.
+Please ensure that you have thorough test coverage and that you are passing all tests prior to submitting pull requests.

 ### Teardown and cleanup